dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ## Prerequisites

-- You have an existing dbt Core project connected to a data platform and Git repository.
+- You have an existing dbt Core project connected to a Git repository and data platform supported in [dbt Cloud](/docs/cloud/connect-data-platform/about-connections).
 - You have a dbt Cloud account. **[Don't have one?
 Start your free trial today](https://www.getdbt.com/signup)**!

 ### Related docs